Definition of Diverticular Disease - Definition of Diverticular Disease - MSD Manual Consumer Version

-Diverticular disease is characterized by small, balloon-like sacs (diverticula) protruding through the layers of particular structures in the gastrointestinal tract (digestive tract).
+Diverticular disease is characterized by small, balloon-like sacs (diverticula) that protrude through the layers of particular structures in the gastrointestinal tract (digestive tract).

 A single sac is called a diverticulum.
 Two or more sacs are called diverticula.